 Background

 The cornea is the clear outer coat of the front of the eye.
 A dystrophy of the cornea is defined as a bilateral noninflammatory clouding of the cornea.
-The corneal dystrophies can be placed into 3 categories based on their location within the cornea as follows: (1) the anterior corneal dystrophies affect the corneal epithelium and may involve the Bowman membrane, (2) stromal corneal dystrophies affect the central layer of the cornea (the stroma), and (3) the posterior corneal dystrophies involve the Descemet membrane and the endothelium.
+Corneal dystrophies can be placed into 3 categories based on their location within the cornea: (1) Anterior corneal dystrophies affect the corneal epithelium and may involve the Bowman layer, (2) stromal corneal dystrophies affect the central layer of the cornea (the stroma), and (3) posterior corneal dystrophies involve the Descemet membrane and the endothelium.

-Most corneal dystrophies have onset when younger than 20 years (exceptions include map-dot-fingerprint dystrophy and Fuchs corneal dystrophy).
-Most corneal dystrophies are dominantly inherited, exceptions are macular dystrophy, type 3 lattice dystrophy, and the autosomal-recessive form of congenital hereditary endothelial dystrophy.
+The age of onset for most corneal dystrophies is less than 20 years (exceptions include map-dot-fingerprint dystrophy and Fuchs corneal dystrophy).
+Most corneal dystrophies are inherited in a dominant pattern.
+Exceptions include macular corneal dystrophy, type 3 lattice corneal dystrophy, and the autosomal-recessive form of congenital hereditary endothelial dystrophy.

 Epidemiology